300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- The six essential stars of Associates appeared in all 236 episodes.
+- The six primary stars of Buddies appeared in all 236 episodes.
 Who’s the subsequent most common character to seem within the present?

 - Wherein 12 months did the unique UK model of The Workplace air?

-- Title the 5 elements demanded by one in all Basil Fawlty’s company to make the notorious Waldorf Salad.
+- Title the 5 components demanded by one in every of Basil Fawlty’s friends to make the notorious Waldorf Salad.

-- Full the identify of the traditional British sitcom: Steptoe and [blank]
+- Full the title of the basic British sitcom: Steptoe and [blank]

 - Who performed the Prime Minister, Jim Hacker, in Sure, Prime Minister?